Danishsheik329/Car_Insurance/README.md

 # Car Insurance-Dashboard
 ### 1. Project Title / Headline
-Car Insurance Data Insights Dashboard
+Car Insurance Data Insights Dashboard<br>
 An interactive analytical dashboard that visualizes car insurance performance across multiple dimensions—focusing on claim trends, customer demographics, vehicle characteristics, and policy behavior to uncover data-driven insights for business decision-making.
 ### 2. Short Description / Purpose
-1–2 sentences explaining what the dashboard does and why it exists.

-Example:
-The Snowy Analytics Dashboard is a visually engaging and analytical Power BI report designed to help users explore and compare over 499 ski resorts across 38 countries and 5 continents.
-The dashboard focuses on highlighting major ski resort features like summer skiing availability, night skiing, lift types, and slope difficulty.
-This tool is intended for use by tourism analysts, winter sports enthusiasts, travel companies, and data-driven strategists who seek to understand trends and characteristics of ski resorts globally.
+The Car Insurance Dashboard is a Power BI report designed to help insurance analysts, business managers, and policy planners explore how various factors—such as customer education, age, marital status, and vehicle use—affect total claims and total policy counts.
+This tool enables better understanding of customer patterns, helps optimize policy pricing, and supports risk analysis.
 ### 3. Tech Stack
 List the key technologies used to build the dashboard.

 Example:
 The dashboard was built using the following tools and technologies:<br>
-•	📊 Power BI Desktop – Main data visualization platform used for report creation.<br>
+•  Power BI Desktop – Used for building the interactive dashboard and visuals.
-•	📂 Power Query – Data transformation and cleaning layer for reshaping and preparing the data.<br>
+•  SQL – Used for data retrieval, aggregation, and applying window and aggregate functions for calculated results.
-•	🧠 DAX (Data Analysis Expressions) – Used for calculated measures, dynamic visuals, and conditional logic.<br>
+•  Microsoft Excel – Used for data cleaning, removing duplicates, handling missing values, and preparing structured datasets.
-•	📝 Data Modeling – Relationships established among tables (resorts, snow, and data_dictionary) to enable cross-filtering and aggregation.<br>
+•  Data Modeling – Relationships established between customer, vehicle, and policy tables for cross-filtering and KPI calculations.
-•	📁 File Format – .pbix for development and .png for dashboard previews.
+•  File Formats – .pbix for Power BI report, .csv for dataset storage, and .png for dashboard preview.

 ### 4. Data Source
-More info on where the data comes from and how it’s structured
-Example:
-Source: Ski-resort-stats.com & NASA Earth Observations.

-Data on ~500 ski resorts around the world, including details on their location, prices, slopes, lifts, and seasons, as well as a complementary table with the snow cover around the world for each month of 2022.
+Source: Mock Car Insurance Dataset (manually curated & cleaned using MS Excel).
+The dataset contains policy details, claim amounts, and customer information such as:
+• Education level
+• Age group
+• Marital status
+• Vehicle make/company
+• Zone (Urban/Rural)
+• Car use type (Private/Commercial)

+Claim amount and total policies.

 ### 5. Features / Highlights